Abdelmanemm/Fine_Tunning_GPT2/README.md

    ```
    [Errno 98] error while attempting to bind on address ('127.0.0.1', 8009): [errno 98] address already in use
    ```
-   to solve  it just change the port number to a port that is not used \n
+   to solve  it just change the port number to a port that is not used

    After the api succefully runs it will provide a link something like this
    ```